cfzjywxk/tidb-dev-guide/src/understand-tidb/transaction.md

 ![transaction-architecture](../img/transaction-architecture.png)

 After the transaction is started in a session, all the reads and writes will use a snapshot to fetch data, and the write content will be buffered in the memory buffer of the transaction.
-When the `commit` statement is received from the client, the `percolator` protocol will be used to persist these changes to the storage system.
+When the `commit` statement is received from the client, the `percolator` protocol will be used to commit these changes to the storage system.

 # The Interface